09 Jun Client Case Study – Renew Green Energy

 Renew Green Energy advise on, supply, install and maintain renewable energy systems for domestic, commercial and agricultural settings.
 They manage projects across the whole of Scotland and Northern England.
 Managing Director, Brian Middleton, leads the company and has extensive knowledge about renewable energy solutions which enables him to provide advice and solutions to fit each individual requirement.

 Brian and the Renew team have worked with Douglas Home & Co for over two decades.
 More recently, Mike Johnston, a director at DH&Co, has helped Brian with his accountancy, taxation & advisory requirements.
-The DH&Co team manage much of the compliance work for Renew Green Energy ranging from accountancy to personal tax and providing guidance & advice on payroll & bookkeeping when necessary.
+The DH&Co team manages much of the compliance work for Renew Green Energy ranging from accountancy to personal tax and providing guidance & advice on payroll & bookkeeping when necessary.

 Brian commented, ‘Mike and the team deliver a really high level of service.
 If I ever have a query, no matter how small, Mike always responds promptly and with proactive help’.

 Recently DH&Co assisted Renew Green Energy with a corporate restructure.
-This enabled Brian to complete a tax efficient buy out of the other directors and shareholders.
+This enabled Brian to complete a tax-efficient buy out of the other directors and shareholders.
 The purpose of this project was to allow Brian to push the business in a new direction, resulting in rapid growth for the company.

 ‘The corporate restructure, whilst complex, seemed incredibly straightforward, as Mike worked directly with our lawyers to pull everything together efficiently.
 I felt in very safe, capable hands and the project was completed in a timely, professional manner’, mentioned Brian.

-As Renew Green Energy work within the renewables sector, where much research & development is undertaken, DH&Co have managed to claim R&D tax credits for several years.
+As Renew Green Energy work within the renewables sector, where much research & development is undertaken, DH&Co has managed to claim R&D tax credits for several years.
 Brian commented, ‘I was amazed by Mike’s proactive approach regarding the R&D tax credits.
 I had never heard of them before and thought it was too good to be true when told we were eligible.
-The team go above and beyond to help with everything from general accountancy to specialist tax scenarios like this.’
+The team goes above and beyond to help with everything from general accountancy to specialist tax scenarios like this.’